 Another of the many benefits of Paleo is a strong immune system – the ability to fight off colds with ease (or never catch them in the first place), and the power to face down whatever’s “going around the office” with confidence.
 But here again, some quality time together with a loved one will do a whole lot more for their immune system than a book of recipes they never cook or a warning about diet that they forget as soon as you’re out of the room.

 Take a look at the evidence: in this study, loneliness was strongly associated with a weakened immune system.
-And in this one, college freshmen who got a flu shot were tested for the antibody response to the vaccine (in other words, what kind of defense their body was capable of mounting against it).
-The students with the highest loneliness scores had the weakest natural defenses.
+And in this one, college freshmen who got a flu shot were tested for the antibody response to the vaccine (in other words, what kind of defence their body was capable of mounting against it).
+The students with the highest loneliness scores had the weakest natural defences.

 The upshot is that if you want to help your family (and yourself!) stave off a winter bug, your time and attention will do the trick, with no diet-talk required.